sol/doctest/README.markdown

 `doctest` is a small program, that checks [examples in Haddock comments] (http://www.haskell.org/haddock/doc/html/ch03s08.html#id566093).
-It is similar to the [popular python module with the same name] (http://docs.python.org/library/doctest.html).
+It is similar to the [popular Python module with the same name] (http://docs.python.org/library/doctest.html).